flash-global/payment-common/README.md

 * `authorizedPayment` is an int that represent the list of the payment authorised (used like binary flags)
 * `selectedPayment` is an integer representing the payment method that has been chosen
 * `contexts` is an ArrayCollection of all the contexts for the entity
-* `callbackUrl` is an array of callbacks url that will be used is some events in the application (when the payment is saved for example)
+* `callbackUrl` is an array of callbacks url that will be used is some events in the application (when the payment is saved for example).
+Here are the possible value and purpose of the callback url:
+	* `succeeded` : the url that will be called when an payment authorization successes
+	* `failed` : the url that will be called when an payment authorization failed
+	* `cancelled` : the url that will be called when an payment is cancelled

 ## Context entity